karthik4dev/JWTAuthServer/README.md

  Simply run the java -jar "Jar name" which you have built

 ## chnges to be done in upcoming editions ##
-1. Run it with OpenJDK
+1. Run it with OpenJDK :white_check_mark:
-2. Run it with Docker
+2. Run it with Docker :white_check_mark:
-3. Enable Basic Logging for the JWT Resource server for better monitoring
+3. Enable Basic Logging for the JWT Resource server for better monitoring :white_check_mark:
 4. Use this server authentication and authorization of other RESTApis present in repo.
-This can be handled via EUREKA handler.
+This can be handled via EUREKA handler. :white_check_mark:
+5. Build and run using Docker actions. :white_check_mark: